• Skip to primary navigation

 vegan-cassava-flour-donuts

-How to Make Baked Vegan Chocolate Donuts
+How to Make Baked Paleo Chocolate Donuts

-These nut free Paleo donuts are easy to make and quick to bake.
+These nut free paleo donuts are easy to make and quick to bake.
 You will need a donut mold (I used a silicone donut mold), baking sheet, mixing bowl, whisk, spatula and required ingredients.

-Make the Donuts
+Make the Chocolate Donuts

 Before you begin, preheat your oven to 350 degrees F.